adi-dee/scroll-tell/README.md

 You will want to understand exactly how the basic step interaction works and how the javascript interacts with the HTML elements on the page.
 The html dataset will be very important for multimedia interactions, later, so do focus on this.

 More complex animations are optional.
-You can come back to this later if you want to create more complex interactions e.g. progressive animations.
+You can come back to this later if you want to create more complex visual effects as the user scrolls e.g. progressive animations.
 (Optional)

 The Shander tutorial example uses a float layout, which is very limited for more complex multimedia designs.

-After you've understood the basics, you can use this [Scrollama reference](https://github.com/russellgoldenberg/scrollama#examples)
+So the examples I've provided below all use layouts and techniques from Russel Goldenberg's templates.
+So it's after you've understood the basics by working through the Shander tutorial, you should move on to this [Scrollama reference](https://github.com/russellgoldenberg/scrollama#examples)

 # Caveat